 Billie and her future manager, Charles Frohman, and his business partner Alf Hayman, give her the opportunity to go to New York and begin her heralded Broadway career.
 Billie’s showbiz friends come to help her pack for the move to New York, and the company performs the show stopping production number, (1907) The New York Reel, about the amazing New York experience.
 Despite the misconceptions, Billie’s Broadway career takes off, and with her name in lights, it prompts a Deja Vu experience about her father’s prediction.

-Billie’s friend Somerset Maugham and she decide to go to a high society costume ball on New Year’s Eve, (1913) where she meets Florenz Ziegfeld for the first time.
-Their eyes meet as Billie Burke enters at the top of the grand staircase at the glamorous Hotel Astor… and then they sing the beautifully romantic, duet… Whatever It Takes, to each other from a distance.
+Billie’s friend Somerset Maugham and she decide to go to a high society costume ball on New Year’s Eve, (1913) where she sort of meets Florenz Ziegfeld for the first time.
+Their eyes meet as Billie Burke enters at the top of the grand staircase at the glamorous Hotel Astor… and then they sing the beautifully romantic, duet… What Ever it Takes / Forever to each other from a distance.
 Flo, still enchanted by her beauty, sings her off with the commitment, “to have her love forever” from “Whatever It Takes.”